viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 - 256 GB storage capacity
   - To enable Recall, you need at least 50 GB of space free
   - Snapshot capture automatically pauses once the device has less than 25 GB of disk space

+Recall has the following software requirements:

+Recall takes advantage of just in time decryption protected by [Windows Hello Enhanced Sign-in Security (ESS)](/windows-hardware/design/device-experiences/windows-hello-enhanced-sign-in-security).
+To allow Windows to take snapshots, and to launch and use Recall, users must authenticate using [Windows Hello](/windows/security/identity-protection/hello-for-business/).
+Users need to enroll into Windows Hello with at least one biometric sign-in option enabled, either facial recognition or a fingerprint.
+The user's search index database for Recall is also encrypted.

 ## Supported browsers